The Breeders’ Cup World Championships is the annual horse racing showpiece of Grade One races staged every year in November.

-NBC Sports will have live TV coverage of the 2018 Breeders’ Cup at Churchill Downs and as usual there should be a huge audience at home as well as at the track.
+NBC Sports will have live TV coverage of the 2019 Breeders’ Cup at Santa Anita and as usual there should be a huge audience at home as well as at the track.
 Coverage of the 36th championships will include all 14 races across November 1 & 2.

 No longer though must we rely on getting to a television set in order to not miss one of the biggest race meets of

 As well as live TV coverage there will be a chance to watch the Breeders’ Cup via live streaming online.
 The event

 tradition of the two days as well as the racing itself.
 You may simply be asked for your TV provider and a password

 Unforgettable Races Beamed Live

 There have been some classic races at the Breeders’ Cup since 1984 beamed live to millions via TV and now online

 Arrogate (2016 Classic)

 Arrogate did not come into this race as favorite as he had Dubai World Cup winner and former Kentucky Derby hero

 American Pharoah (2015 Classic)

 field by over 6 lengths in one of the best ever Classic wins.
 American Pharoah had won the Triple Crown that year

 Goldikova (2010 Mile)

 victory in 2010 and managed it in great style.
 She did even go for a fourth win, however that was not to be.